Introduction to Unpublished Primary Sources

 • Contact historical societies and libraries in a geographic area that is related to your interest.

-• Visit Repositories of Primary Sources.
-Or use an internet search engine, combining ‘archive’ or ‘special collection’ with terms related to your topic.
+• Use an internet search engine, combining ‘archive’ or ‘special collection’ with terms related to your topic.

 Tips On Using Archives And Special Collections Libraries